Sunday, June 23, 2024

 The frequency of sound that can be efficiently transmitted is influenced by the medium’s properties through which the wave is traveling, including its density and pressure.
 The human ear has evolved to be most sensitive to the range of frequencies that travel best under the atmospheric conditions at Earth’s surface.

-In some ways, natural selection could be considered a godlike force making me most adept to where I live.
+In some ways, natural selection could be considered the invisible designer making us most adept to where we live.

 Tuesday, June 18, 2024